ronin2k5/ubersicht/README.md

 For more information on Ubersicht, you can check out their [official website](http://tracesof.net/uebersicht/).

+If installing any of these widgets, remember to open the source and edit the command path and widget position as requred.

 ## istats-simple.widget
 Simple display of system stats (CPU temperature, Fan speeds, etc...) from [iStats](https://github.com/Chris911/iStats) in table form.
 #### Dependencies: